 Who doesn’t love root vegetables?
 I love the fact that they’re available all year round.
 And, they’re also inexpensive and loaded with nutrients.
 And, they can take almost any seasonings and/or flavours you’re willing to throw at them.
 Mashed Turnip and Carrots with Herb Butter is one of the easiest side dishes you’ll ever make.
 And, the really cool thing about this dish is everyone loves it!

-Mashed potatoes has pretty much always been a thing and everyone if familiar with it.
-But, if mashed potatoes – and even mashed cauliflower – is good, why not try other root vegetables too?
+Mashed potatoes have pretty much always been a thing and everyone is familiar with them.
+But, if mashed potatoes – and even mashed cauliflower – are good, why not try other root vegetables too?
 This side tastes rustic and homey, but the freshness from the thyme and the green onions knocks the humble carrot and turnip right out of the park!

 ROOT VEGETABLES